Liberia: Health

 In 2014, an outbreak of Ebola virus in Guinea spread to Liberia.
 As of 17 November 2014, there were 2,812 confirmed deaths from the ongoing outbreak.
-In early August 2014 Guinea closed its borders to Liberia to help contain the spread of the virus, as more new cases were being reported in Liberia than in Guinea.
-On May 9, 2015, Liberia was declared Ebola free after six weeks with no new cases.

-According to an Overseas Development Institute report, private health expenditure accounts for 64.1% of total spending on health.

 Culture

-The religious practices, social customs and cultural standards of the Americo-Liberians had their roots in the antebellum American South.
+The religious practices, social customs, and cultural standards of the Americo-Liberians had their roots in the antebellum American South.
 The settlers wore top hat and tails and modeled their homes on those of Southern slaveowners.
 Most Americo-Liberian men were members of the Masonic Order of Liberia, which became heavily involved in the nation's politics.

 Liberia has a rich history in textile arts and quilting, as the settlers brought with them their sewing and quilting skills.
 Liberia hosted National Fairs in 1857 and 1858 in which prizes were awarded for various needle arts.
 One of the most well-known Liberian quilters was Martha Ann Ricks, who presented a quilt featuring the famed Liberian coffee tree to Queen Victoria in 1892.
 When President Ellen Johnson Sirleaf moved into the Executive Mansion, she reportedly had a Liberian-made quilt installed in her presidential office.

 A rich literary tradition has existed in Liberia for over a century.
 Edward Wilmot Blyden, Bai T. Moore, Roland T. Dempster and Wilton G. S. Sankawulo are among Liberia's more prominent authors.
 Moore's novella Murder in the Cassava Patch is considered Liberia's most celebrated novel.

+Media

 Polygamy

-One-third of married Liberian women between the ages of 15–49 are in polygamous marriages.
+One-third of married Liberian women between the ages of 15 and 49 are in polygamous marriages.
 Customary law allows men to have up to four wives.